mateocvarela/DataTransferTest/README.md

 3. **IAM User Permissions:**
    - Create an IAM user with the necessary permissions to perform read and write operations in the S3 bucket.
    - Attach the required policies (e.g., AmazonS3FullAccess) to the IAM user.
+4. **Lambda Deployment Package:**
+   - Clone this repository to your local machine.
 ## Running the Project

 1. **Local Setup:**